 (click on the Designation dropdown menu and select HAS EDDA (El Dia Del Agua y Atmosfera))

-The Harshbarger Doctoral Fellowship in Hydrogeology supports a continuing doctoral student (second year or beyond) of superior achievement whose research focuses on hydrogeology or an area within subsurface hydrology.
+The John and Margaret Harshbarger Doctoral Fellowship in Subsurface Hydrology supports a continuing doctoral student (second year or beyond) of superior achievement whose research focuses on hydrogeology or an area within subsurface hydrology.
 The doctoral student must be a full-time student majoring in Hydrology and have already passed the Doctoral Qualifying Examination in the major.

 (click on the Designation dropdown menu and select Kisiel Fellowship in HWR)

-The Chester C. Kisiel Fellowship in Statistical Hydrology was created to honor a founding faculty member of the department and supports a graduate student of superior academic and research achievement in the area of statistical hydrology.
+The Chester C. Kisiel Fellowship for Graduate Research on Applications of Statistics in Hydrology was created to honor a founding faculty member of the department and supports a graduate student of superior academic and research achievement in the area of statistical hydrology.

 (click on the Designation dropdown menu and select Krider Endowed Scholarship-Atmos Sciences/Physics)

-The Phlip Krider Scholarship was created to support a graduate student of superior academic and research achievement in the area of atmospheric sciences-atmospheric physics, especially in the fundamental areas of lightning and thunderstorm electricity and lightning detection.
+The E. Phlip Krider Endowed Scholarship in Atmospheric Sciences-Physics was created to support a graduate student of superior academic and research achievement in the area of atmospheric sciences-atmospheric physics, especially in the fundamental areas of lightning and thunderstorm electricity and lightning detection.

-The Neuman Endowment was created to support a graduate student of superior academic and research achievement in groundwater and subsurface hydrology and numerical modeling, especially in topics related to subsurface flow dynamics, hydrology of fractured rocks, finite element analysis of flow and transport, parameter estimation, geostatistics, stochastic flow and transport theory, uncertainty assessment, and environmental and geophysical scaling.
+The Shlomo and Yael Neuman Hydrology Endowment was created to support a graduate student of superior academic and research achievement in groundwater and subsurface hydrology and numerical modeling, especially in topics related to subsurface flow dynamics, hydrology of fractured rocks, finite element analysis of flow and transport, parameter estimation, geostatistics, stochastic flow and transport theory, uncertainty assessment, and environmental and geophysical scaling.
+Eligible students will have a declared/demonstrated interest in mathematical and/or computational subsurface hydrology as evidenced by (a) past, current, or intended enrollment (and outstanding performance in) advanced quantitative courses, such as HWRS 503 Subsurface Fluid Dynamics, and corresponding/equivalent courses in Applied Mathematics and (b) engaging in research with a substantial quantitative component.

-The Sol Resnick Endowment was created to support a graduate student of superior academic and research achievement in the areas related to water resources administration, water policy, water resources development, and international operations and management.
+The Sol D. Resnick Scholarship for Graduate Research Programs in Hydrology was created to support a graduate student of superior academic and research achievement in the areas related to solving practical water resources problems, e.g. administration, policy, development, and international operations and management.
+Preference will be given to deserving Israeli graduate students.

-The Simpson Scholarship was created to support an undergraduate student with a research focus in the areas of environmental hydrology, hydrogeology, or subsurface hydrology.
+The Eugene S. Simpson Prize for a Field Project in Groundwater Hydrology was created to support an undergraduate student with a research focus in the areas of environmental hydrology, hydrogeology, or subsurface hydrology.
 This competitive award is made every spring at the annual student research symposium and recognizes the most outstanding undergraduate student poster in the areas of research which exemplified Simpson's career, including any area within environmental hydrology, water quality, water chemistry, hydrogeology, or subsurface hydrology.

 If you prefer to give by mail, you may send a check directly to the Department of Hydrology and Atmospheric Sciences.
 Download and fill out the giftbymail.pdf form (PDF) indicating your chosen area of support.